aiven/devportal/docs/products/kafka/howto/connect-with-java.rst

 ``KEYSTORE_PASSWORD``        Password you used when creating a keystore ``KEY_PASSWORD``             Password for the key in the keystore, if you chose a different password than the one for keystore
 ``SERIALIZER``               Serializer of your choice, you can find available options  `in the Apache Kafka documentation <https://kafka.apache.org/0102/javadoc/org/apache/kafka/common/serialization/>`_.
+``DESERIALIZER``             Deserializer of your choice, you can find available options  `in the Apache Kafka documentation <https://kafka.apache.org/0102/javadoc/org/apache/kafka/common/serialization/>`_.
 ========================     =======================================================================================================